flakzilla/cr2020-TRIAC-mod/README.md

 Note that it's necessary to modify the heatsink to fit behind the transformer.
 Look at the pictures included with the KiCAD project files: [heatsink modifications](https://github.com/flakzilla/cr2020-TRIAC-mod/tree/main/CR-2020%20TRIAC%20power%20switch%20mod/reference/heatsink)

 ### Assembly
-Install the populated board using the mounting hole for the resistor behind the transformer.
-The factory mounting screw can be used to affix the standoff, and the factory nut can be used to affix the board to the standoff.
+Install the populated board using the mounting hole for the small resistor behind the transformer.
+The factory mounting screw can be used to affix the standoff in place of the nut, and the factory nut is then used to affix the board to the standoff.

 Wire according to the hookup diagram.
-You'll need an extra wire to connect to the fuse holder.
+You'll need an extra wire to connect MT1 to the fuse holder.
 * [Hookup diagram](img/hookup_diagram.png?raw=true)

 A completed installation: